ANSHURAJ11/LAMMPSatOU/README.md

 	module spider lammps

-## An example: Calculating the GSFE curve in a BCC metal
+## Example 1: Calculating the GSFE curve in a BCC metal

 First, to understand the generalized stacking fault energy (GSFE) curve, read these materials: